BryanShubo/Java/ooConcept.md

 11.22 USING SUPER AND THIS IN STATIC METHODS
 The keywords super and this are implicit object references.
 Because static methods belong to a class, not to objects of a class, you can’t use this and super in static methods.

+11.3 Call base class method from derived class (the method has been overridded)

+super.method // this will run the method in base class
 ```

 #####12.
 RULES TO REMEMBER WHEN DEFINING OVERRIDDEN METHODS